 - Cold Ham: Max von Sydow manages to out-ham BRIAN BLESSED by being as smirkingly quiet as Blessed is loud.

-- Covert Pervert: Aura swears she won't watch Flash change out of his little silver underwear - but is staring in a mirror to watch anyway, telling him, "I like you - a lot!"
+- Covert Pervert: Aura swears she won't watch Flash change out of his little black briefs - but is staring in a mirror to watch anyway, telling him, "I like you - a lot!"

 - Cult Soundtrack: Pretty much the entire movie soundtrack by Queen.
 Especially the theme song.
 It's Queen.
 What do you expect?FLASH!
 AAAAAAAHHHHH-AAAAAAAHHHHHH!
 SAVIOR OF THE UNIVERSE!